Gontier-Julien/Recommended-Dns-services-for-privacy/README.md

 Status of the servers: it is available [here](https://stats.blahdns.com/)

-The website of the service is available [here](https://blahdns.com/)
+The website where the service is available [here](https://blahdns.com/)